nyu-dl/dl4ir-doc2query/README.md

         -gpu_ranks 0 1
 ```

-The command above starts training a transformer model using two GPU (you can
+The command above starts training a transformer model using two GPUs (you can
 train with one GPU by setting `gpu_ranks 0` and `world_size 1`).
 It should
 take approximately 2-4 hours to reach iteration 15,000, which contains the
 lowest perplexity on the dev set (~15.7).